Ke619/SLS-TG/README.md

 ---

 ### Download:
-Head to the [Releases](https://github.com/Ke619/SLS-TG/releases/latest) page and download `SLS-TG.AppImage`
+Head to the [Releases](https://github.com/Ke619/SLS-TG/releases/latest) page and download the latest `SLS-TG.AppImage`

 ---